mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ---

-## mermaid using any web server (or just a browser)
+## 3. mermaid using any web server (or just a browser)

-This example can be used with any common web server.
+This method can be used with any common web server.
 Apache, IIS, nginx, node express [...], you pick your favourite.

-We do not need to install anything on the server, apart from a normal file of html to be reached by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).
+We do not need to install anything on the server, apart from a program (like Notepad++) that can generate an html file, which is then deployed by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).

 So if you want to really simplify things when testing this out, don't use a web server at all but just create the file locally and drag it into your browser window.
 It is the browser which does all the work of rendering mermaid!

+# Here are instructions for creating an html file with mermaid code:
+# Note that all this is written in the html `<body>` section of the web page.

-Through the html file, we give the web browser three instructions inside the html code it retrieves:
+When writing the html file, we give the web browser three instructions inside the html code:
-1. a reference for fetching the online mermaid renderer, the renderer is just a javascript.
+a.
+A reference for fetching the online mermaid renderer, which is written in Javascript.
-2. the mermaid code we want to diagram.
+b.
+The mermaid code for the diagram we want to create.
-3. the `mermaid.initialize()` command to start the rendering process
+c.
+The `mermaid.initialize()` command to start the rendering process.

-All this is done in the html `<body>` section of the web page.

 This is what needs to go into the html file:

-1. The reference to the mermaid renderer is done in a `<script src>` tag like so:
+# a.
+The reference to the mermaid renderer has to be contained in a `<script src>` tag like so:

 ```
 <body>